 Cold Laser Therapy

 Cold laser therapy, so called because it is unlike older types of lasers that use very hot, high-energy beams of light, also is known as low-level laser treatment (LLLT).
-Dr. Stengler uses LLLT in his clinic to relieve many types of musculoskeletal pain, including arthritis and strained or inflamed muscles, joints, tendons and ligaments.
+Dr. Stengler, Dr. LaBeau and Dr. Williamson use LLLT in their clinic to relieve many types of musculoskeletal pain, including arthritis and strained or inflamed muscles, joints, tendons and ligaments.
 Because LLLT reduces inflammation naturally it helps patients achieve pain relief more rapidly and without the risk of conventional therapies such as steroid injections or prescription painkillers.
-I also use it to treat conditions such as sinusitis…lymphedema (swelling due to a buildup of lymph fluid in an arm or a leg, which is particularly common after a mastectomy)… and tinnitus (a condition characterized by ringing in the ears).
+We also use it to treat conditions such as sinusitis…lymphedema (swelling due to a buildup of lymph fluid in an arm or a leg, which is particularly common after a mastectomy)… and tinnitus (a condition characterized by ringing in the ears).
 LLLT also has been shown to speed up wound healing and improve the symptoms of carpal tunnel syndrome.

 How It Works